India

-There's a whole host of festivities that set the rhythm for Indian life all year round, including a major Hindu festival, major cultural events and sporting competitions.
-Seeing any of these festivities is a trip in itself.
+There's a whole host of festivities that set the rhythm for Indian life all year round, including a major Hindu festival, huge cultural events and sporting competitions.
+An entire trip to India could be based around seeing just one of these festivities, or they can be included as part of a wider itinerary.
 The very best Indian festivals happen during the winter, and the dates of most of them are determined by the lunar calendar.
-Contact our consultants for more information !
+Read on for more about our favourite Indian festivals...

 Soufi Darbar